 Viewed by sector, the portfolio benefited modestly from our overweight in Information Technology and underweights in the Consumer Discretionary and Energy sectors.
 Good stocks boosted performance in several of our major sectors such as Financials, Consumer Staples, Materials, Health Care, and Industrials.
-In contrast, our stocks' performance proved underwhelming in Consumer Discretionary and Utilities.
+In contrast, our stocks' performance proved underwhelming in Utilities and IT.

 Our stocks were particularly strong relative performers within Financials, our portfolio's largest sector by weight.
 A key contributor to this success was Dutch payment processing service provider Adyen, whose stock price rebounded impressively after a precipitous decline in the third quarter following lackluster first-half results.
 Adyen's management began assuaging investor concerns with a comprehensive Investor Day at which they outlined a three-year plan to deliver greater than 20% annualized revenue growth while improving margins.
 Additionally, Manulife, a Canadian insurer, saw its shares increase, reflecting faster profit growth powered by increased activity from its Asian customers.
-Our investment in Chinese insurer Ping An Insurance didn't fare as well, with its third-quarter profits diminished by China's weak asset markets, despite improving agent metrics.